lethaiq/SysFake-1/.ipynb_checkpoints/README-checkpoint.md

 <sup>Under the direction of Dr. Dongwon Lee, Ph.D., Dr. S. Shyam Sundar, Ph.D. and the SysFake team under Penn State's department of Journalism</sup>

+<sup>For information about how this research is supported, please visit the homepage linked above.</sup>

 ## Overview

 ### Problem Statement